Smajlll/pufferstarter-cli/docs/Basics/Installation.md

 - Untar the file using `xd nevim`
 - Run this command `chmod +x ./pufferpanel_cli` so you can execute it
 - Start the `pufferpanel_cli` file you extracted, and you are all set!

+### And what next?
+You can start using the program right away.
+But I recommend you look into the [Config file](../Configuration/configuration-file.md), so you can make your user experience better.